The $\partial\bar{\partial}$-lemma for general Clemens manifolds: The limiting mixed Hodge structure

 \subsection{The differential of the period map}

 The flat vector bundle $\mathcal{H}^3$ has an integrable connection $\nabla$ and a decreasing filtration $F^\bullet$ by holomorphic subbundles.
 Moreover, for every $s\in S^*$, the associated graded

-In any small simply connected open subset of $S^*$, or on the universal cover $\widetilde{S^*}$, the restriction or pullback of $\mathcal{H}^3$ is canonically trivialized by $\nabla$.
+In any small simply connected open subset $U$ of $S^*$, or on the universal cover $\widetilde{S^*}$, the restriction or pullback of $\mathcal{H}^3$ is canonically trivialized by $\nabla$.
+Given such a trivialization, we define the \textsl{period map} on $U$ to be the holomorphic map from $U$ to an appropriate flag manifold defined by sending $s\in U$ to the subspaces $F^p_s$ of $H^3(Y_s)$.
 By openness of versality, the tangent space to $S^*$ at $s$ is identified with $H^1(Y_s; T_{Y_s})$; more precisely, the Kodaira-Spencer map $T_{S^*,s}\to H^1(Y_s; T_{Y_s})$ is an isomorphism.
 The standard arguments in the K\"ahler case (see e.g.\ \cite[Proposition 7.7]{DeligneRSP}) show that the differential of the period map is computed at the point $s$ via the natural homomorphism

 given by cup product and contraction.
 A similar statement holds globally: the differential of the period map is given by the homomorphism induced by cup product:

 Since $\Omega^3_{Y_t} \cong \scrO_{Y_t}$, the cup product homomorphism